KristiBischoff/Data_Visualization_with_SAS/README.md

 # Data Visualization with SAS

 This repository is summarized through the readme.
 All of the plots were created using SAS Studio code.

-See full data source references at the bottom of the readme.
+#### Sources/Citations:
+The birth data was made available and accessed on [Kaggle](https://www.kaggle.com/datasets/debjeetdas/babies-birth-weight) Superstore data made available and accessed on [Tableau Public](https://public.tableau.com/app/resources/sample-data)

 ## Small Business Analysis Data
 A mock data set created by myself is used for the bubble and scatter plot demos.
 This is a data set with details about a small clothing resale business.